No Security (D-Block album)

 No Security is a compilation album by hip hop group D-Block aka The LOX.
-It was released on June 9, 2009 on E1 Music.
+It was released on June 9, 2009 on D-Block Records and E1 Music.
 The album will officially introduce many of the members that make up D-Block and will also be a minor stepping stone to the New L.O.X.
 Order.
 It debuted at #40 on the Billboard 200, selling 12,000 copies in its first week.
 To date the album has sold over 86,000 copies.
 This album contains The Lox with new D-Block artist such as Bully, Bucky, Straw, Snyp Life, Don-D, T.Y., Large Amount, A.P. and Tommy Star.

 Music videos were released for the singles "Get That Paper" and "So Much Trouble".
 The end of the video for "So Much Trouble" features a verse from the song "From The Block".